-In 2020, NSA's querying procedures were updated to exempt queries conducted to identify and remove child exploitation material from NSA systems from the query standard and additional querying requirements.206 NSA noted that it has an interest in proactively identifying, removing, and destroying child exploitation material to prevent its personnel from unneeded exposure to highly disturbing and illegal material.
-Neither FBI, CIA, nor NCTC's querying procedures contain a similar provision; at the time of this Report, no other agencies had asked for a similar exception.207
+In 2020, NSA's querying procedures were updated to exempt queries conducted to identify and remove child exploitation material from NSA systems from the query standard and additional querying requirements.
+NSA noted that it has an interest in proactively identifying, removing, and destroying child exploitation material to prevent its personnel from unneeded exposure to highly disturbing and illegal material.
+Neither FBI, CIA, nor NCTC's querying procedures contain a similar provision; at the time of this Report, no other agencies had asked for a similar exception.
+Net the similar provision is a similar provision.